Bitcoin-com/BDIPs/BDIPs/bdip-3.md

 }
 ```

-#### sendInvoice
+#### payInvoice

-Provides an interface for an application to send a BIP70 payment invoice to a users wallet.
+Provides an interface for an application to request payment of a BIP70 invoice to a users wallet.

 ##### Method Interface

 ```
-function sendInvoice(SendInvoiceInput): Promise<SendInvoiceOutput>
+function payInvoice(PayInvoiceInput): Promise<PayInvoiceOutput>
 ```

 ##### Input arguments

 ```
-interface SendInvoiceInput {
+interface PayInvoiceInput {
   url: string; // Url to retrieve the BIP70 payment request from the merchant server }
 ```